Manage Server Configurations

 • Use environment variables (JFROG_URL, JFROG_ACCESS_TOKEN) as the source of truth.
 Pass them to jf config add.

-• Add cleanup steps: jf config rm <server-id> --quiet to avoid credential leakage.
+• Add cleanup steps: jf config remove <server-id> --quiet to avoid credential leakage (rm is a short alias for remove).

 • Set CI=true to ensure all commands default to non-interactive behavior.